Occupational Health and Safety in the workplace (OHS)

 Tools and Equipment

-Tools and equipment used in the kitchen such as knifes, blenders, stoves, refrigeration, microwave ovens, food processors, extraction fans, and many more can be potential dangers if not properly operated.
-Safe working procedures must therefore be introduced for each and every task in the profession of the worker for the task to be performed.
+Tools and equipment used in the kitchen such as knives, blenders, stoves, refrigeration, microwave ovens, food processors, extraction fans, and many more can be identified as potential dangers if not properly operated.
+Safe working procedures must, therefore, be introduced for each and every task in the profession of the worker for the task to be performed.

 Working with Substances